RungeZhai/LGAlertSheet/README.md

                                      otherButtonBlock:nil
                                              fromView:nil];
   ```
   If you pass nil to `fromView`, the super view of ActionSheet is the topmost window.
-But CAUTION: This parameter MUST NOT be nil in extensions as we cannot us UIWindow in extensions.
+But CAUTION: This parameter MUST NOT be nil in extensions as we cannot use UIWindow in extensions.

 6. Showing ActionSheet with 2 options: